AnomMAN: Detect Anomaly on Multi-view Attributed Networks: Related Work

-As attributed network is introduced to model complex systems, many studies are concentrated on anomaly detection on attributed networks.
-For example, AMEN \cite{perozzi2016scalable} consider attributes of nodes in the network, and discover the anomaly of neighbor nodes.
-There are also some methods that adopt residual analysis to detect anomalies on attribute network.
+{Each node in attributed networks has a feature vector which means the node attribute based on plain networks.
+There are many researches about embedding techniques on attributed networks.
+NEEC~\cite{huang2018exploring} introduces hard-to-model but valuable expert cognition into network embedding by asking experts questions.} MTSN \cite{liu2021motif} utilizes a temporal shift mechanism with GNNs to obtain dynamic and motif-based embedding. {BiANE \cite{huang2020biane} studies embedding on bipartite attributed networks by learning the inter-partition proximity and the intra-partition proximity simultaneously.
+Appropriate embedding makes the downstream tasks such as anomaly detection efficient \cite{xia2023moderate}.} However, {most researches directly focused on anomaly detection on attributed networks.} For example, AMEN \cite{perozzi2016scalable} considers attributes of nodes in the {networks}, and detects anomalies of neighbor nodes.
+There are also some methods {which} adopt residual analysis to detect anomalies on attributed networks.
 Radar \cite{li2017radar} and ANOMALOUS \cite{peng2018anomalous} characterize the residual of the attribute information and its consistency with network information to detect anomalies.
-After that, Dominant \cite{ding2019deep} use graph auto-encoder to detect anomalies considering the problems of network sparsity and data non-linearity.
-Despite the progresses these algorithms have gained, they cannot detect anomalies on multi-view attributed networks.
+After that, Dominant \cite{ding2019deep} uses graph auto-encoder to detect anomalies considering the problems of network sparsity and data non-linearity.
+Li \textit{et al.}~\cite{li2019specae} {proposed} SpecAE with a deconvolution decoder to reconstruct and detect anomalies by density estimation.
+CoLA \cite{liu2021anomaly} adopts a contrastive learning-based algorithm to detect anomalies with local subgraphs coming from random walks with restart (RWR).
+Differing from the above, HO-GAT \cite{huang2021hybrid} detects both node-level and subgraph-level anomalies.
+HO-GAT designs a specialized autoencoder to simultaneously learn representations about the nodes and motif instances. {GAE \cite{du2022graph} changes the distribution of data according to the similarities among nodes, which leads abnormal nodes to deviate from normal ones.} However, the models mentioned above cannot detect anomalies in multi-view networks {scenarios}.